omgnetwork/research/plasma/limbo-priority-mod.md

 ### Type (3) Response

-Anyone may respond to a type (3) challenge by revealing that the requested input has been included in the chain such that it has a lower priority than the new priority.
+Anyone may respond to a type (3) challenge by revealing that the requested input has been included in the chain such that it has a higher priority than the new priority.
 A valid response would slash the challenger's bond.
 A failure to respond would slash the original bond and block the modification.

 ### Type (4) Response